swetjen/Simple-Minecraft-Server-Wrapper/README.md

 # Usage
 app.py [-h] [-m MEMMIN] [-x MEMMAX] [-p PATH] [-g] [-d]

--h, --help  Show this help message and exit\n
+-h, --help  Show this help message and exit<br />
--m MEMMIN   Sets the minimum/initial memory usage for the Minecraft server in GB (ex: 1, 2, 3, 4)\n -x MEMMAX   Sets the maximum memory usage for the Minecraft server in GB (ex: 1, 2, 3, 4)\n -p PATH     Set the local path where you want the server downloaded and ran, default is local directory\n -g          Utilize the Minecraft server GUI, default is off\n -d          Use development snapshots instead of stable Minecraft releases\n
+-m MEMMIN   Sets the minimum/initial memory usage for the Minecraft server in GB (ex: 1, 2, 3, 4)<br />
+-x MEMMAX   Sets the maximum memory usage for the Minecraft server in GB (ex: 1, 2, 3, 4)<br />
+-p PATH     Set the local path where you want the server downloaded and ran, default is local directory<br />
+-g          Utilize the Minecraft server GUI, default is off<br />
+-d          Use development snapshots instead of stable Minecraft releases<br />

 # Features